Pivotal-Field-Engineering/pcf-rabbitmq-python/README.md

-# PCF RabbitMQ Twitter Demo
+<h1> VMware has ended active development of this project, this repository will no longer be updated.</h1><br># PCF RabbitMQ Twitter Demo

 This demo uses RabbitMQ to queue tweets streamed by the Producer, ready for processing by the Consumer.
 In this example, the processing is just a sleep function.